djones/grape-goliath-example/README.md

 # Todo

 * Unify all the 'require' statements.
-* Make it work with databases other than Postgres
+* Make it work with databases other than Postgres.